merchise/xotl.tools/docs/source/history/_changes-1.8.0.rst

 - Added function `xoutil.deprecation.import_deprecated`:func:,
   `~xoutil.deprecation.inject_deprecated`:func: can be deprecated now.

+- Added function `xoutil.deprecation.deprecate_linked`:func: to deprecate full modules imported from a linked version.
+The main example are all sub-modules of `xoutil.future`:mod:.

 - The module ``xoutil.future.string`` was completelly removed in favor of:

   - `xoutil.future.codecs`:mod:\ : Moved here functions